 What Is Project Management?

-Project management put simply is a series of tasks that are done to produce a specified product, service, or result usually within a designated time frame.
+Most people are familiar with the concept of project management, but for the purpose of comparing it to project portfolio management, we’re going to provide a clear definition.
+Simply put, project management is a series of tasks that are done to produce a specified product, service, or result usually within a designated time frame.
 Project management includes work collaboration and task management.
 A project typically has a project manager and a project team.
 A project manager can manage several projects as long as he or she has sufficient capacity.

 Clarifying project objectives, and assigning tasks and responsibilities